On this page

-Funding will be allocated to eligible individuals who complete an NMBA approved re-entry to practice program.
-Funding for 25 scholarships per year will be available for 4 years.
+Funding will be allocated to eligible individuals who complete the NMBA approved re-entry to nursing practice program offered by La Trobe .

-Students are responsible for organising associated course payments to their chosen education provider by the due date (including up-front payments or deferral by HECS-HELP/FEE-HELP loan).
-Students are also responsible for any course and study costs incurred beyond the value of the scholarship.
+Students are responsible for organising associated course payments to La Trobe University by the due date (including up-front payments or deferral by HECS-HELP/FEE-HELP loan).
+Students are also responsible for any costs incurred beyond the value of the scholarship.

-Scholarships will be administered twice a year.
+Scholarships will be administered each financial year.
 To receive a scholarship, you will be required to provide proof of course offer and other relevant information, for example, evidence of clinical nursing or midwifery experience.

 To be eligible for the re-entry to practice scholarships, you must:

 - be a domestic student.
 For the purposes of this scholarship this is defined as:

 - a New Zealand citizen (or dual citizenship holders of either Australia or New Zealand)

 - an Australian permanent resident, or

 - have previously been registered in Australia as a nurse and have had at least 2 years of relevant Australian clinical registered nursing or midwifery experience

 - meet the requirements outlined in the NMBA Re-entry to practice that requires you to complete a re-entry program of study to regain registered nursing registration